keboola/developers-docs/extend/custom-science/quick-start.md

 ## Adding parameters

 ###Step 1
-You can pass the application an arbitrary set of parameters, in the following example we choose to use parameter `multiplier`
+You can pass the application an arbitrary set of parameters, in the following example we choose to use the `multiplier` parameter.

-	# intialize application
+	# initialize application
 	library('keboola.r.docker.application')
 	app <- DockerApplication$new('/data/')
 	app$readConfig()